DOV-Vlaanderen/pydov/docs/caching.rst

 ``_get_remote`` to request data from the DOV webservices and ``_emit_cache_hit`` to notify hooks a file has been retrieved from the cache.

+Note that the ``get`` method will be called from multiple threads simultaneously, so implementations must be threadsafe or use locking.

 A (naive) implementation for an in-memory cache would be something like::

     from pydov.util.caching import AbstractCache